andlab-harvard/emorl_paper_phaneuf-hadd/README.md

 *utilities.R* defines variables and functions to be shared across scripts.

-*demog.R* takes demographic and WASI matrix reasoning data inputs from data/ and data/behav/ and writes outputs to results/demog/.
+*demog.R* takes demographic and WASI matrix reasoning data inputs from data/ and data/behav/ and writes outputs to results/demog/ and results/wasi/.

 *stat_mods.R* takes learning task, test phase, pre- and post-subjective rating, reinforcement report, and subjective value of money data inputs from data/behav/ and writes outputs to results/learn/, results/test/, and results/scales/.